WiLGYSeF/git-idiff/README.md

 git-idiff HEAD~2 -R -U5
 ```

-will display the same output that `git diff` displays, only in an interactive view.
+will display the same output that `git diff` displays, but in an interactive view.

 # Keys